mackahblay/Store-Data-Analysis-Excel-/README.md

 PROJECT DESCRIPTION - EXPLORING STORE SALES DATA WITH EXCEL

 In this project, I delved into a comprehensive dataset from a store, uncovering valuable insights using a variety of Excel techniques.
 The dataset provided a wealth of information, including orders, customer ages, order dates, delivery statuses, quantities, currency details, amounts, shipping statistics, and order/product categories.

-Key Insights:
+- KEY INSIGHTS

-    Orders vs. Month Sold: Visualized the trend of orders over different months, providing a clear understanding of seasonal variations and sales peaks.
+ORDERS VS MONTH SOLD -  Visualized the trend of orders over different months, providing a clear understanding of seasonal variations and sales peaks.
     Orders by Age & Gender: Utilized bar graphs to showcase the distribution of orders across various age groups and genders, offering insights into the store's target demographics.

-    Order Status Distribution: Presented order statuses through a pie chart, breaking down the statuses into categories like refunded, cancelled, and delivered, providing a snapshot of order fulfillment efficiency.
+ORDER STATUS DISTRIBUTION - Presented order statuses through a pie chart, breaking down the statuses into categories like refunded, cancelled, and delivered, providing a snapshot of order fulfillment efficiency.

-    Order Channels Analysis: Created a pie chart to illustrate the distribution of orders across different channels, such as online platforms like Amazon versus in-store purchases from malls.
+ORDER CHANNEL ANALYSIS - Created a pie chart to illustrate the distribution of orders across different channels, such as online platforms like Amazon versus in-store purchases from malls.

-    Orders Based on Top Sales Categories: Used a bar graph to display top sales categories, highlighting the best-performing product segments.
+BREAKDOWN OF ORDERS BY STATES -  Used a bar graph to display top sales categories, highlighting the best-performing product segments.
 This allowed for strategic decision-making regarding inventory and marketing efforts.

 - METHODOLOGIES